Best roof terraces in Malaga

 Molina Lario Hotel

-Intimate poolside drinks on this small terrace on the top floor of the hotel.
+Intimate poolside drinks on The Top, a small terrace on the top floor of the hotel.
 On the 8th floor, views aren’t quite as spectacular as the AC Palacio but you do get up close and personal with the Cathedral.
 Live music from the resident DJ plus lots of activities.

 Best for: after-lunch drinks on a Friday to get the weekend off to a great start.

-Top tip: Enjoy the executive menu of the day at the Café de Bolsa downstairs first.
+Top tip: enjoy the executive menu of the day at Matiz restaurant downstairs first.

 Room Mate Valeria

-One of the newer roof terraces in Malaga, this one comes with its own pool and great views of the port and Muelle Dos.
+This roof terraces in Malaga comes with its own pool and great views of the port and Muelle Dos.
 We especially like the view of the pergola from the top.

 Where: Room Mate Valeria sits on the corner of Plaza de la Marina and Muelle Heredia.